status-im/status-desktop/ui/StatusQ/README.md

 ### Using Qt Creator

-The easiest way to run the sandbox application is to simply open the provided `sandbox.pro` file using Qt Creator.
+The easiest way to run the sandbox application is to simply open the provided `CMakeLists.txt` file using Qt Creator.

 ### Using command line interface